PabloIbannez/VLMP/docs/Models.rst

 	  - Width of the coating layer on the nanoparticles.
 	  - float
 	  - 0.0
-	* - coreRadiusStd
-	  - Standard deviation of the core radius for size distribution.
-	  - float
-	  - 0.0
-	* - coatingWidthStd
-	  - Standard deviation of the coating width.
-	  - float
-	  - 0.0
 	* - initOrientation
 	  - Initial orientation of magnetic moments.
 Options: 'aligned' or 'random'.
 	  - str
 	  - aligned
+	* - coatingWidthStd
+	  - Standard deviation of the coating width.
+	  - float
+	  - 0.0
 	* - anisotropyStd
 	  - Standard deviation of the anisotropy constant for particle-to-particle variation.
 	  - float
 	  - 0.0
-	* - particleName
-	  - Name identifier for the particle type.
-	  - str
-	  - A
-	* - anisotropy
-	  - Magnetic anisotropy constant of the nanoparticles.
-	  - float
-	  -

 Example: